50 Great Things to Do in Lockdown

 Whipping up a produce-packed smoothie or a green juice may be too much work on a normal morning but what is normal anymore?
 These days it’s more important than ever to support your immune system and your waistline with plenty of fresh or frozen fruits and veggies.

-Follow these other simple tips to improve your immune system.
+Follow these other simple tips to boost your immune system.